JuliaBelokopytskaya/JuliaBelokopytskaya/README.md

 ### Hi, I'm Julia👋
 Junior QA Engineer.
 I was involved in the IBA hackathon as tester, developer, PM.
 I help people in solving tasks and finding errors in tasks in the disciplines of IT technologies.
 I was a mentor at Vadim Ksendzov's software testing courses.
-I am involved in project ExLab as QA engineer.
+I am involved in a project ExLab as QA engineer.

 <p align='center'>
    <a href="https://drive.google.com/file/d/1KNI3ZOkIBGBWH-F9FBor8bAao16-BVCo/view?usp=sharing">